RTXteam/RTX-KG2/README.md

 etc.) at the AWS static website endpoint for the `rtx-kg2-public` S3 bucket: <http://rtx-kg2-public.s3-website-us-west-2.amazonaws.com/>

-## Hosting the KG on a Neo4j instance
+## Hosting KG2 in a Neo4j server on a new AWS instance

-In a clean Ubuntu 18.04 AWS instance, run the following commands:
+In a fresh Ubuntu 18.04 AWS instance, as user `ubuntu`, run the following commands:

+(1) Make sure you are in the `/home/ubuntu` directory:

+    cd

-(1) Clone the RTX software from GitHub:
+(2) Clone the RTX software from GitHub:

     git clone https://github.com/RTXteam/RTX.git

-(2) Install and configure Neo4j, with APOC:
+(3) Install and configure Neo4j, with APOC:

     RTX/code/kg2/setup-kg2-neo4j.sh